digitallyinduced/ihp/Guide/realtime-spas.markdown

 ```

-## Using DataSync library with pure JavaScript
+## Using DataSync library without a bundler

 In your `Web/View/Layout.hs` file, we add an `importmap` with the rest of the scripts: